Clustering Three-Way Data with Outliers: Methodology

-In \eqref{eq:loglik}, each cluster contributes to the density of every observation.
+In \eqref{eq:loglikmat}, each cluster contributes to the density of every observation.
 Instead, consider the case where the clusters are well-separated.
-We can develop a simplified log-likelihood, which we will call $l_{\mathcal{X}}$, which only considers the density of the component to which the matrix belongs.
-We formalize this result in Lemma~\ref{lem:loglik}.
+We can use the complete-data log-likelihood, which we will call $l_{\mathcal{X}}$, to approximate the log-likelihood.
+The complete-data log-likelihood only considers the density of the component to which the matrix belongs.
+We formalize this result in Lemma~\ref{lem:loglikmat}. \begin{lemma} As the separation between the clusters increases, $\ell_{\mathcal{X}} \rightarrow l_{\mathcal{X}}$.
+In other words, the log-likelihood in \eqref{eq:loglikmat} converges to $l_{\mathcal{X}}$, where